johnylamw/seoulhackathon3/SeoulHacks/README.md

-## Run the Program.Java file to run the program.
+## Run the Program.java file to run the program.